ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Characteristics/Size/Size.md

 > A human (medium: 5) is trying to break down a door (medium: 5), so no bonus or penalty applies.
 The same human attempting to break down a wall (large: 6) suffers disadvantage 1 on their check.
 Later, the human tries to break a small metal straw (tiny 3), and suffers disadvantage 2 as they are not using any tools and applying one's might while handling something that small is difficult.
 An ogre (large: 6) trying to break down the same door gains advantage 1, and suffers disadvantage 3 when trying to break the same straw.

 ## [[../../../Gameplay/Resources|Resources']] Size
-…
+A resource with a score of d4 is considered to have the [[Size|size]] of a single item of its size.
+For each 2 steps the resource score is increased, the size of the resource is increased by 1 step.
 > An arrow is a tiny item.
-If you have arrows 1d4, you are carrying a tiny item.
-If you craft more arrows to increase their stockpile to 1d8, the total of your arrows will be considered to be a small item against your encumbrance.
+If you have arrows 1d4, you are considered to be carrying a tiny item towards ❗encumbrances.
+If you craft more arrows to increase their stockpile to 1d8, the total of your arrows will be considered to be a small item instead.